atreyee80/Cryptocurrencies/README.md

 1. Continue using the crypto_clustering.ipynb file that you used in Deliverable 2 to reduce the dataset to three dimensions.
 2. Using the pcs_df DataFrame, create an elbow curve using hvPlot to find the best value for K (see below).
 ![](elbow_curve.png?raw=true)
+3. Use the pcs_df DataFrame to run the K-means algorithm to make predictions of the K clusters for the cryptocurrencies’ data.
+4. Create a new DataFrame named clustered_df by concatenating the drop_CoinName and pcs_df DataFrames on the same columns.
+The index should be the same as the drop_CoinName DataFrame.
+5. Add the CoinName column that holds the names of the cryptocurrencies, which you created in Step 7 of Deliverable 1, to the clustered_df.
+6. Add another new column to the clustered_df named Class that holds the predictions, i.e., model.labels_, from Step 3 (see below).